|

 When the primary x-ray beam emerges from the collimator and traverses the body, generally three things happen to the x rays.
 First, an x ray can be absorbed by a structure within the scan plane.
 Since this x ray doesn't get to the detector array, a dark spot is detected.
 Second, an x ray traverses the body and is not absorbed; this registers as a bright spot on the detector array.
 These two processes, absorption and transmission, result in the reconstructed axial image of light and dark areas that you see.
 The third process is when an x ray is only partially absorbed in the scanned volume and the resultant x ray is scattered off-axis.
 Scattering of x rays is a very inefficient process and less than one percent of the energy in the primary beam is lost as scatter.
 Therefore, immediately outside the scanned volume the doses are much lower and they diminish rapidly as you move away from the scan plane, due to the inverse square law.
 Most of the scatter that results in dose to the rest of the body is directed internally, so a lead apron or a thyroid shield outside the scan plane will have minimal effect on these internally scattered x rays.

 Answer posted on 21 February 2008.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.